hashicorp/terraform-website/content/source/docs/enterprise/before-installing/index.html.md

         - In environments without their own storage service, it may be possible to use [Minio](https://minio.io) for object storage.
 See the [Minio Setup Guide](./minio-setup-guide.html) for details.
     - Optionally: if you already run your own [Vault](https://www.vaultproject.io/) cluster in production, you can configure Terraform Enterprise to use that instead of running its own internal Vault instance.
 Before installing Terraform Enterprise, follow the instructions in [Externally Managed Vault Configuration](./vault.html).

+- *Active/Active*
+    - Redis server v5 or v6
+    - Redis Cluster is *not* supported.

 - *Mounted Disk*
     - [Mounted Disk Requirements](./disk-requirements.html)